 Many independent brokers may have their branch office, but typically it is still underneath a large company.
 For example, Re/Max may have 30 offices in Illinois with each office managed by an individual broker.

 A few of those individual brokers may be African American.
 Technically, it’s not a black owned real estate company, but the office is black owned and operated.

 This may be the best of both worlds because you, as a consumer, will have the opportunity to work with an realtor you may feel more comfortable with, while having the assurance of knowing that realtor is part of a larger organization with all the infrastructure and resources you may need – such as partner lenders, additional listings, lawyers, marketing etc…

 You will find this type of business structure in many cities throughout the country.
 Notably, there are many black realtors in Atlanta and Houston, and plenty of African American real estate agents in cities like Los Angeles and Las Vegas as well.

-We’ve already written about why you may want to work with a black real estate agent, and if you find yourself looking to buy or sell your home, and would like us to help you connect with a good black realtor in your area, give us a call or contact us below.
+We’ve already written about why you may want to work with a black real estate agent, and if you find yourself looking to buy or sell your home, and would like us to help you connect with a good black realtor in your area who is a good fit for your particular needs, give us a call or contact us below.